-Held over a trip of just over 1m2f, this handicap affair is open to all runners aged three and older and offers a total purse of £200,000 as of 2019 (this was £60,000 in 2020).
+Held over a trip of just over 1m2f, this handicap affair is open to all runners aged three and older and offers a total purse of £125,000 as of 2021.
 Sponsored by John Smith’s ever since the inaugural edition back in 1960, the relationship between the race and the brewing company is now the longest running sponsorship arrangement in the sport.

 We have plenty of recognisable names on the list of most successful trainers in this race; a list which features no fewer than three “Sirs” in Michael Stoute, Mark Prescott and Henry Cecil.

-Successful aboard Town And Country (1978) and Bedtime (1983) for Hern, in addition to Jolly Good (1975) for Bruce Hobbs, Willie Carson’s three wins make him the most successful rider in the history of the event alongside Geoff Baxter and Tony Ives as of 2021.
+Successful aboard Town And Country (1978) and Bedtime (1983) for Hern, in addition to Jolly Good (1975) for Bruce Hobbs, Willie Carson’s three wins make him the joint most successful rider in the history of the event alongside Geoff Baxter and Tony Ives as of 2021.